piriyaraj/QR-Code-Generator/README.md

 ● Basic functionality, functionality with colors, error handling, modularization (functions) and good coding practices will be considered when marking.
 ```
-## Deadline

-The deadline for the submission is ​ **24th April 2020** ​ 23:55h (No late submissions are accepted!)
-Submit your answer (without compile error or warning) in a single file with the filename
-E17yyyproject1.c, where yyy is your registration number.

-## Marks: ​You will get 10 marks for your final grade from the project.